RedSparr0w/dOPUS/README.md

 DISCLAIMER: Use dOPUS at your own risk.
 I'm not responsible for any damage, data loss, or anything else dOPUS may cause.

+## Features
+* File browser like interface
+* Install or "Install & Delete" NSP, XCI
+* Install an extracted NSP or XCI (NCA folder)
+* Extract NSP, XCI to a folder
+* Convert XCI to NSP
+* Can install split NSP and XCI files on a FAT32 SD Card, more information [here]https://gbatemp.net/threads/how-to-split-nsps-for-fat32.520157/

 ## Installation
 * Place dOPUS.nro in /switch folder on your sd card.
 * Requires `sdmc:/keys.dat` in order to extract/install XCI files.